andrew-codes/softwarecraftsman.github.com/source/_posts/2013-02-03-using-rake-in-net-projects.markdown

 load "#{base_dir}/build_configuration.settings"
 ```

 The `msbuild` task uses the default location of the MSBuild executable.
 However, there is a chance the build machine does not have MSBuild in the correct location or even installed.
-In order to make the build self-contained, I have explicitly configured the task's command location to use the MSBuild.exe located in my build_tools directory.
+In order to make the build self-contained, I have explicitly configured the task&#8217;s command location to use the MSBuild.exe located in my build_tools directory.
 The MSBuild executable can be copied from the following locations:

 64-bit `C:\Windows\Microsoft.NET\Framework64\v4.0.30319\MSBuild.exe`